 Dragonfly Nature Programs is a small, locally owned business, out of Holly Springs, NC.
 As a community member and advocate for environmental stewardship, owner, Rachel Woods enjoys making time for projects that help both locally & globally.
-From turtle fostering with NC State, to community festivals & citizen science projects, Dragonfly keeps busy when not teaching nature studies.
+From animal rehabilitation work, to community festivals & partnerships to citizen science projects, Dragonfly keeps busy when not teaching nature studies.
 Review the projects we've been involved with so far & do not hesitate to ask Rachel how to get involved if you have questions.

 What is Citizen Science?

 Citizen Science Projects utilize the time, expertise and energy of the general public who volunteer to collect data for various projects, both locally and worldwide.
 Since Rachel took over ownership of Dragonfly in 2015, she has been actively involved in various projects.
 See below.